Visualizing your data

 The number of parameters for analysis is substantial, such as: velocity, turn angle, mobility, proximity, rotations, etc. Basic statistics are also provided, such as mean, variance, standard deviation, and standard error.

-All external data integrated into your EthoVision XT project can be analyzed in a similar (integrated) manner.
+All external data integrated into your EthoVision XT project and trial control variables (lever pushing, lights on, door opening, etc.) can be analyzed in a similar (integrated) manner.

 Free interval selection